 Codependent Marriage – The codependent marriage is based on one person being the rescuer and the other person being rescued.
 Normal attraction involves a man and woman seeing someone independent from themselves who has qualities that they like and being drawn to them.
 They chase each other, with each exchanging tokens of admiration until they build a strong connection.
 Codependent attraction happens, however, when the flow is all one way.
 The patient needs a savior, and the doctor needs someone to save.
 The patient feels loved by being saved, and the doctor feels loved by doing the saving.

-The codependent marriage has other roots.
-On the man’s end, husbands are told how they should always love and serve their wives… which is different from ignoring all of their wives’ faults.
-We have similar doctrines for women which tell them to never confront their husbands but only heap burning coals on their husbands head, or “win them without a word.”
+Like the other forms of codependent relationships, codependent marriages can be rooted in theological doctrines that are misinterpreted or taken to unhealthy extremes.
+For example, husbands instructed to “love and serve their wives” may interpret this to mean they should ignore all of their wives’ faults.
+Similarly, women are often told that they should “submit to their husbands,” and never confront their husbands but rather “win them without a word.”
 With these ideas, well-meaning couples can quickly push their marriage in the direction of codependency.
 As one person starts to overlook all of the other person’s faults and never confront them, or ask for what they need in the marriage, they begin to take on the codependent “doctor” role in the partnership.

-Hyper-complementarian theology, where the woman exists in the marriage primarily to serve the man is codependent by definition.
+In some theological circles, the complementarity of the sexes is pushed to such an extreme that the woman exists in the marriage primarily to serve the man.
 She quickly loses any sense of independent identity, thus rendering it impossible for them to have a balanced and reciprocal relationship, where both parties give and both parties receive.
-Some major promoters of this theology have ironically found themselves in compromising situations with other women.
-This is the logical result of turning your wife into an extension of yourself: she is no longer attractive because she’s not an individual, she’s just a house servant.
+Some major promoters of this view have ironically found themselves in compromising situations with other women.
+This is the logical result of turning your wife into an extension of yourself; she is no longer attractive because she’s no longer seen as an individual.

 What Can Be Done?